-1. 1110 .
+.
 The Occupants

 Ref.
 Question Policy Principles

 10 Management Extent

 Answer Finding/Observation

-Non Mai naged - eg GN
+Non Ma anaged - eg GN

 Ref.
 Question Policy Principles

 11 Details of any onsite management (hours onsite etc.)

-Answer Finding/Observation
+Answe r Finding/Observation

-present ees of the Responsible Person are not normally at this premises, although they may visit from time to he course of their day to day duties.
+presen rees of the Responsible Person are not normally t at this premises, although they may visit from time to the course of their day to day duties.

 Ref.
 Question Policy Principles

 12 Person managing fire safety in premises

-Answer Finding/Observation
+Answe r Finding/Observation

-Ryan Be eardshall - Fire Safety Officer, Berneslai Homes.
+Ryan B eardshall - Fire Safety Officer, Berneslai Homes.

 Ref.
 Question Policy Principles

 13 Person consulted during the fire risk assessment

 Answer Finding/Observation

-Mark Bo tham - Housing Management Officer.
+None, t here was no employee presence during the site survey.

 Ref.
 Question Policy Principles

 14 Number of occupants (maximum estimated)

-Answer Finding/Observation
+Answe r Finding/Observation

-without a umbers of occupants cannot be realistically calculated an intrusive poll, however it is assumed that the ed number of occupants might this is made up of 2 residents and 2 visitors per flat.
+without estimat numbers of occupants cannot be realistically calculated an intrusive poll, however it is assumed that the ed number of occupants might his is made up of 2 residents and 2 visitors per flat.

 Ref.
 Question Policy Principles

 15 Approximate maximum number of employees at any one time

-Answer Finding/Observation
+Answe r Finding/Observation

-Estimate ed to be 2 at any one time.
+Estima ted to be 2 at any one time.

 Ref.
 Question Policy Principles

 16 Number of members of the public (maximum estimated)

-Answer Finding/Observation
+Answe r Finding/Observation

-None, th ne premises is residential and not open to the public.
+None, t he premises is residential and not open to the public.

 Ref.
 Question Policy Principles 17 Identify any people who are especially at risk: - sleeping occupants - disabled occupants - occupants in remote areas and lone workers - young persons - others Answer Finding/Observation Residents.
 As this is a general needs premises the residents may have (in line with the general population) sensory, mobility or other impairments to some degree.
 Elderly persons might be present.
 It is expected that young persons and children might be present as part of the families residing within the flats.
-Lone working would take place as might remote working e.g. roof voids.
-No dangerous or hazardous substances are normally kept on the premises.
+Lone working is a possibility, but it is considered that remote working is not likely (there are no roof voids present or seldom visited areas).
+Others at risk include contractors appointe